top of page

 No data available

-Overall, Water quality in South Trees Inlet scored 0.85 and received a very good grade (A), an improvement from the 2022 report card.
-This score was calculated by aggregating the three sub-indicator and associated measure scores (Physiochemical – pH and turbidity, Nutrients – total nitrogen, total phosphorus and dissolved metals, and dissolved metals – aluminum, copper, lead, manganese, nickel and zinc).
+Overall, Water quality in South Trees Inlet scored 0.84 and received a good grade (B), a similar score but decline in grade from the 2023 report card.
+This score was calculated by aggregating the three sub-indicator and associated measure scores (Physicochemical – pH and turbidity, Nutrients – total nitrogen, total phosphorus and dissolved metals, and dissolved metals – aluminium, copper, lead, manganese, nickel and zinc).

-Within the Physiochemical sub-indicator, South Trees Inlet received a score of 1.00 and a very good grade (A) for pH indicating that the average pH was well below the guideline value.
-This zone received a score of 0.75 and a good grade (B) for turbidity indicating that average turbidity was below the guideline value.
+Within the Physicochemical sub-indicator, South Trees Inlet received a score of 1.00 and a very good grade (A) for pH, indicating that the average pH was within the guideline value range.
+This zone received a score of 0.75 and a good grade (B) for turbidity, indicating that turbidity was below the guideline value range.

-Within the Nutrient sub-indicator group, total nitrogen (0.65) and total phosphorus (0.82) received good grades (B) indicating concentrations for this measure were below guideline values.
-In contrast, chlorophyll-a (0.56) received a satisfactory grade (C), indicating that average concentrations for these measures were within the guideline value.
+Within the Nutrient sub-indicator group, total nitrogen (0.55) and chlorophyll-a (0.54) received satisfactory grades (C), indicating these measures were below guideline values.
+Total phosphorus (0.84) received a good grade (B), indicating that total phosphorus was below the guideline value.

-For Sediment quality, South Trees Inlet received an overall score of 0.96 and a very good grade (A), also a similar result to the previous year.
-This score was calculated by aggregating one sub-indicator and associated measure scores (Metal and metalloids – arsenic, cadmium, copper, lead, mercury, nickel and zinc).
+For Sediment quality, South Trees Inlet received an overall score of 0.97 and a very good grade (A), a similar result to the previous year.
+This score was calculated by aggregating measure scores (Metal and metalloids – arsenic, cadmium, copper, lead, mercury, nickel and zinc).

-In 2023, six of the seven Metal and metalloid sub-indicator measures received very high scores (0.91–1.00) and very good grades (A), while one measure – arsenic – received a score of 0.81 and a good grade (B).
-These results reflect that all concentrations were below the guideline values.
+In 2024, all seven Metal and metalloid sub-indicator measures received very high scores (0.87–1.00) and very good grades (A), indicating that metals concentrations were well below the guideline values.

 The Narrows_Habitat.png